Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 | Net cost of Golden Visa | ~€308,000 |

 The donation route's net cost is always higher than the fund route's net cost — provided the fund returns at least a portion of your capital.
-Even a fund that returns only 60% of your original investment (€300,000) produces a lower net cost than the donation route.
+Even a fund that returns only 60% of your original investment (€300,000) produces a lower net cost than the donation route (illustrative; returns are not guaranteed and you could lose capital).

 The donation only wins on net cost if the fund loses so much money that it returns less than approximately €130,000 of your original €500,000 — a loss of over 74%.
 While possible, this would represent an extreme outcome.

-The fund route is better for investors who prioritise capital preservation, have a higher budget, are comfortable with fund-level complexity, and want the possibility of a financial return alongside residency.
+The fund route may fit investors who prioritise capital preservation, have a higher budget, are comfortable with fund-level complexity, and want the possibility of a financial return alongside residency.

-The fund route suits you if your primary goal is to get the residency and citizenship benefits while keeping your €500,000 working — even if the returns are modest.
+The fund route may fit if your primary goal is to get the residency and citizenship benefits while keeping your €500,000 working — even if the returns are modest.
 You accept that there are ongoing fees, due diligence requirements, and some investment risk in exchange for the potential to recover most or all of your capital at maturity.

 - Investors with existing experience in financial markets (the fund structure will feel familiar)